ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 1-byte CRC8                          |
 | Acknowledgement | CRC8 error                           |

-Firmware-Salsa20-IV is used to transmit the 8-byte initialization vector of the Salsa20 encryption.
-For reasons of backward compatibility, CRC8 errors must be answered in both channel 1 and channel 2.
+Firmware-Salsa20-IV is used to transmit the 8-byte initialization vector of the Salsa20 encryption. :warning: **For reasons of backward compatibility, CRC8 errors must be answered in both channel 1 and channel 2.**

 #### Firmware-Erase
 | Command phase   | Description                        |